 The Perkins Basic Grant Program supports Awarded Applicants in educating students who enroll in CTE courses and programs in preparation for high-skill, high-wage, or high-demand occupations.
-The success of an Awarded Applicant in educating these students will be measured by its ability to meet state-determined performance targets for each of three core indicators approved by the U.S. Department of Education/Office of Career, Technical, and Adult Education (OCTAE) for the Perkins Basic Grant Program (Appendix G).
+The success of an Awarded Applicant in educating these students will be measured by its ability to meet state-determined performance targets for each of three core indicators approved by the U.S.

+Department of Education/Office of Career, Technical, and Adult Education (OCTAE) for the Perkins Basic Grant Program (Appendix I) and by its progress in reducing performance gaps for its special populations students.